Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Conclusions

 \section{Conclusions}

-We have seen that Chern-Simons type theories on twistor space, and more generally on twistor correspondence spaces, are classically equivalent to 4d integrable theories on space-time.
-For measures which are nowhere vanishing these integrable theories have equations of motion equivalent to the ASDYM equations.\\
+We have seen that CS type theories on twistor space, and more generally on twistor correspondence spaces, are classically equivalent to 4d integrable theories on space-time.
+When the $3$-form $\Omega$ is nowhere vanishing these integrable theories have equations of motion equivalent to the ASDYM equations.\\

-We've argued that symmetry reductions of these theories give rise to actions for lower dimensional integrable systems.
-If the symmetry reduction is performed on the space-time action then we obtain standard actions such as the principal chiral model in 2d.
-If instead the reduction is performed on the holomorphic Chern-Simons theory on twistor space we arrive at the 4d Chern-Simons theory description of these integrable models.\\
+Furthermore, symmetry reductions of these 4d theories by subgroups of translations give actions for lower dimensional classical integrable field theories.
+Lifting the action of these translations to twistor space and performing the symmetry reductions there leads to CS type theories on reduced twistor correspondence spaces.
+In this way we recover $\CS{4}$ descriptions of a range of 2d classical integrable field theories.\\

-It is well known that the non-linear Schr\"{o}dinger equation, Korteweg-de Vries equation (KdV) and Toda field theory in 2-dimensions may also be obtained as reductions of the ASDYM equations~\cite{mason1996integrability}.
-It is therefore natural to expect that applying these reductions to Chern-Simons type theories on twistor correspondence spaces would allow these integrable systems to be realised in 4d Chern-Simons theory.
-It would be interesting to see how these reductions are related to the realisations of KdV and Toda theory mentioned in \cite{gaiotto2020kondo} and \cite{ashwinkumar20204d} respectively.
-We leave an exploration of this possibility for future work.\\
+It is well known that the non-linear Schr\"{o}dinger equation, Korteweg-de Vries equation and Toda field theory can also be obtained as reductions of the ASDYM equations~\cite{mason1996integrability}.
+It is therefore natural to expect that applying these reductions to CS type theories on twistor correspondence spaces would allow these integrable systems to be realised in \CSt{4}.
+It would be interesting to see how these reductions are related to the realisations of KdV and Toda theory appearing in \cite{gaiotto2020kondo} and \cite{ashwinkumar20204d} respectively.
+We leave exploring this possibility for future work.\\

-We have also seen that when the $(3,0)$-form $\Omega$ has zeros the holomorphic Chern-Simons theory does not describe anti-self-dual Yang-Mills on space-time.
-It would be interesting to characterise the integrable systems which arise as symmetry reductions of holomorphic Chern-Simons theory for such $\Omega$.\\
+We have also seen that when the $3$-form $\Omega$ has zeros the corresponding 4d space-time theory does not have equations of motion equivalent to the ASDYM equations.
+It would be interesting to characterise the classical integrable field theories which arise as symmetry reductions for such $\Omega$.\\

-Finally, the major advantage of the perspective presented here over the familiar story realising integrable systems as symmetry reductions of the anti-self-dual Yang-Mills equations is that it's performed at the level of the action.
+Finally, the major advantage of the perspective presented here over the familiar story realising integrable systems as symmetry reductions of the ASDYM equations is that it's performed at the level of the action.
 This is the first step towards a quantum treatment.